codership/documentation/galeracluster/source/documentation/galera-manager-adding-clusters.rst

    Node Default Database Custom Configuration (Figure 3)

 Notice that you have to include the ``[mysqld]`` heading.
 When you're finished, click on *Set* to save.
 At this time, you won't be able to make changes to these settings once you finish creating the cluster.
 So be sure you have everything you want before clicking *Create*.
-Otherwise, you'll have to log into each node to make changes manually to the configuration files.
+Otherwise, you'll have to log into each node to make changes manually to the configuration files and restart the nodes.
+However, when adding a new node to the cluster you'll be able to provide an alternative configuration.
 In a future release, you will be able to edit these default settings from within Galera Manager.